 Identity Theft Detection Models

-To prevent identity theft, a method such as patterns identification can significantly improve the accuracy of fraud detection.
+To prevent identity theft, a method such as a pattern identification can significantly improve the accuracy of fraud detection.
 For example, if an individual’s behavior patterns are stored to a database.
 That way, the previous behavior patterns recorded for a certain user are constantly being compared to the activity in the account.
 In the event that this activity largely differs from the norm, fraud can be suspected.
 Each new transaction contributes to the behavioral analytics process done by the model, helping it to train better.

 Identity theft detection is considered an anomaly detection challenge, so various state-of-art unsupervised Machine Learning algorithms such as LOF, PCA, one-class SVM, and Isolation Forest help find abnormal patterns of a user’s behavior in order to detect unauthorized actions.
 They work as a litmus test to find anomalies in the field of normal behavior.
-These algorithms group abnormal behavior data points together in a dense cluster than differs from clusters of normal behaviors.
+These algorithms group abnormal behavior data points together in a dense cluster that differs from clusters of normal behaviors.

 Credit Card Fraud Detection Models